gaspaonrocks/universal-node-router/readme.md

 You can also post issues if I ever miss something.

 ## In Development :
- - [X] A better management of the context for the require
- - [X] A better handling of request (GetCollection vs GetOne)
- - [X] Migrated to Typescript.
- - [ ] Maybe remove all of the previous JS files.
+ - [ ] More tests to cover 100% of the code - currently at 22%
- - [X] Handle errors, unknown requests or undefined controllers.
  - [ ] GlobalModulesIndexer - make sure the correct index.js is imported
  - [ ] A config file to use custom method names
- - [ ] More tests to cover 100% of the code
  - [ ] A webpack plugin for modern projects (dynamic require doesn't work yet...)